AshakaE/meal-guide/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # React
-A Catalogue of recipes, with a browsable list of items that you can filter and access to the details of one item.
+A catalogue of recipes, with a browsable list of items that you can filter and access to the details of one item.
 This is a React capstone project for my Microverse react curriculum.
 >
 <p align="center">